GVancauwenberghe/gvancauwenberghe.github.io/_pages/expert.md

 * The role of the Spatial Data Infrastructure in the Digital Transformation of Public Administration (2018-2019)

 ## Policy & decision making
+I have been supporting government organizations worldwide across various stages of the policy process, including design, formulation, implementation, and evaluation.
+This includes providing support in drafting policy and strategic documents, identifying and evaluating policy options, and engaging stakeholders in the policy process through co-creation.
 Examples of projects in this area are:
 * Consultancy for the Development of NSDI Policy Documents in Georgia (2024-2025)
 * Support to Space Traffic Management Standardisation (2022-2024)
 * INSPIRE Strategy Romania (2014-2015)